What will the future hold for Talos Energy Inc. (NYSE:TALO) stock?

 Sponsored

-Further, it is important to consider TALO stock ratios, particularly its price-to-sales ratio over the past twelve months, which stands at 1.06.Likewise, its price to free cash flow for the last twelve months stands at 5.94.
-TALO’s price to book ratio for the most recent quarter was 0.72, resulting in an 23.34 price to cash per share for the period.
+Further, it is important to consider TALO stock ratios, particularly its price-to-sales ratio over the past twelve months, which stands at 1.05.Likewise, its price to free cash flow for the last twelve months stands at 5.88.
+TALO’s price to book ratio for the most recent quarter was 0.72, resulting in an 23.11 price to cash per share for the period.

 How does Talos Energy Inc. (TALO) stock rate among analysts?
 Buy, sell, or hold?